 The CN Domain IE shall be transferred transparently to the UE.

-The Paging DRX IE may be included in the PAGING message, and if present the eNB shall use it according to TS 36.304 [20].
+The Paging DRX IE may be included in the PAGING message, and if present the eNB shall use it according to MFA TS 36.304 [20].

 A list of CSG IDs may be included in the PAGING message.